linkeddatacenter/LODMAP-ontologies/v1/bgo/README.md

 - the green boxes represent the concepts related to URL addressable data-driven document sections;
 - the blue boxes represent concepts related to user interactions;
 - the orange boxes represent data related concepts;
-- the relations in bold have cardinality "exactly 1".
+- the relations and strings in bold have cardinality "exactly 1", otherwise "max 1" expected (i.e 0 or one)
+- if a default is not specified, it is implementation dependent.
 - the purple represents optional components (i.e. that should be not displayed if not explicitly defined in data).
-- if a default is not specified, it is implementation dependent.

 All accounts in a *Domain* can be presented in a paged document (**TableView**) or as a whole in a big picture (**Overview**).